 A: So far, I have had my ups and downs, but that happens everywhere.
 You just have to learn to roll with the punches.
 The things I miss most about home are my family and of course the food.
 Luckily for us, there are so many South Africans here that you are never too far away from someone speaking Afrikaans, offering you a piece of biltong or inviting you for a braai.

 Q: What are the biggest adjustments you had to make when settling into expat life here?
 Did you experience any particular elements of culture shock?

 A: I had to learn to fend for myself.
-I had to learn to speak up and make sure that I am heard.
-The first time that I was in an accident I realised that I can’t call my dad to sort it out, it was my job now.
+I had to learn to speak up and make sure that I was heard.
+The first time that I was in an accident, I realised that I couldn’t call my dad to sort it out, it was my job now.

 Q: What’s the cost of living compared to home?
 Is there anything particularly expensive or particularly cheap in Abu Dhabi?